IAM-Heimdall/Docs/docs/valueproposition/LifecycleManagement.md

 ---
 layout: default
 title: Lifecycle Management
-parent: Benefits and Use Cases
+parent: Use Cases
 nav_order: 10
 ---
-#### Secure Agent Lifecycle Management
+### Secure Agent Lifecycle Management

 - **Scenario:** An agent instance is long-running, but the user's circumstances change (e.g., they leave the company that delegated the agent, or they explicitly revoke permission for a specific task).
 How can access be reliably terminated?
 How can agent software be securely updated?